'Mono wind event' topples over a dozen sequoias at Yosemite National Park

 At least 15 giant sequoias at Yosemite National Park have been toppled following a "Mono wind event" last week that produced gusts estimated at 80 to 100 mph, according to a report.

 Park spokesman Scott Gediman said the event that started on Jan.
-18 caused what he asserted to be "the most damage" in its recorded history -- possibly costing upwards of $200 million.
+18 caused what he asserted to be "the most damage" in its recorded history -- with repairs possibly costing upward of $200 million.

 Photos taken by the park and posted on social media captured the devastation.
 The park’s Mariposa Grove of giant sequoias, and hundreds of other trees were uprooted, with some falling on structures and homes, officials said.